pokt-network/pocket-network-protocol/utility/README.md

 ### 3.4 Application Protocol

 An `Application` is a protocol actor that consumes Web3 access from Pocket Network Servicers.
-Applications are the **demand** side of the Utilitarian Economy, who are pay in the native cryptographic token, POKT, for the utility provided by the decentralized and permissionless network.
+Applications are the **demand** side of the Utilitarian Economy, who are paying in the native cryptographic token, POKT, for the utility provided by the decentralized and permissionless network.

 #### 3.4.1 Staking